yuhko-msft/microsoft-graph-docs/concepts/outlook-get-shared-events-calendars.md

 The same GET capabilities apply if Alex has delegated Megan access to Alex' primary calendar, or if Alex has delegated Megan his entire mailbox.

-If Alex has not shared nor delegated his primary calendar with Megan, specifying Alex’s user ID or user principal name in the preceding GET operations will return an error.
+If Alex has not shared nor delegated his primary calendar with Megan, specifying Alex's user ID or user principal name in the preceding GET operations will return an error.

 ## Sharee: Get shared, custom calendar or its events from sharee's mailbox